Phase boundaries in algebraic conformal QFT: Phase boundaries

 This is the desired decomposition \eref{WI}, i.e., the central operators $B_\rho=\Psi^{L*}_\rho \Psi^R_\rho$ take the values \be \pi_{\mm}(B_\rho)= \frac{d_Ad_Bd_R}{\dim(\beta)\sqrt{\dim(\rho)}}\cdot S^{AB}_{\mm,T} \qquad (\mm = (\beta,m),\; T=W^L_\rho W^{R*}_\rho). \ee

-\begin{corollary} The boundary conditions, i.e., the irreducible representations of $\C=\B^L_2\times^-\B_2^R$ are labelled by the chiral bimodules between the chiral Q-systems whose full centres give rise to the extensions $\B_2^L$ and $\B_2^R$.
-The ``angles'' $\pi_{\mm}(\Psi^{L*}_\rho\Psi^R_\rho)$ between left and right fields are given by the matrix elements of the generalized $S$-matrix. \end{corollary}
+\begin{corollary} The irreducible boundary conditions, i.e., the irreducible representations of $\D=\B^L_{\rm 2D}\times^-\B_{\rm 2D}^R$ are labelled by the chiral bimodules between the chiral Q-systems whose full centres give rise to the extensions $\B_{\rm 2D}^L$ and $\B_{\rm 2D}^R$.
+The ``angles'' $\pi_{\mm}(\Psi^{L*}_\rho\Psi^R_\rho)$ between left and right fields are given by the matrix elements of the generalized $S$-matrix as in \eref{piBS}. \end{corollary}

 The remaining task is to find an efficient way to compute the matrix elements $S^{AB}_{\mm,\rho}$.
 First, we list some rather trivial special cases.

 We have